 - the employer was trying to avoid or postpone the layoff by obtaining capital, and believed that giving notice would have jeopardized the funding

 However, the employer is still required to give as much notice as possible under all of the above circumstances.

-California has its own Mass Layoff protection law.
+California has its own Mass Layoff protection law (the California WARN law).
 California’s statute affects employers with 75 employees or more, when 50 or more employees are laid off.

 Contact us today by calling 415.434.3400 to schedule an in person consultation.